SAP-samples/teched2022-DA261/exercises/business_app_studio/ex4/README.md

 ## Summary

 You have now have a better understanding of some of the HDI concepts.
+Additionally, HDI has a [SQL interface](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2cc2e43458d4abda6788049c58143dc/035dbbe23ac14242b1f7d724dd102825.html) and a Node.js ([@sap/hdi](https://www.npmjs.com/package/@sap/hdi)) interface.

 In the next set of exercises, we will focus on functionality within the SAP HANA database explorer.

 Continue to - [Exercise 2 - Description](../../database_explorer/ex2/README.md)